FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 Tree Removal and Defensible Space Rules

 County of San Mateo permits for native trees over 10 inches diameter.
 Exemptions for defensible space within 30 feet.
-WFPD Ordinance 24-01 applies.
-Heightened enforcement in Emerald Hills brush zones.
+WFPD Ordinance 24-01 applies with annual inspections.

 Your Fire District